irisnet/irishub/docs/light-client/README.md

 10. Asset module APIs
     1. `GET /asset/gateways/{moniker}`: Query the gateway of a given moniker
     2. `GET /asset/gateways`: Query all the gateways with an optional owner
+    3. `GET /asset/fees/gateways/{moniker}`: Query the creation fee of a given gateway
+    4. `GET /asset/fees/tokens/{id}`: Query the fees for issuing and minting the specified token
-    3. `POST /asset/gateways`: Create a gateway
+    5. `POST /asset/gateways`: Create a gateway
-    4. `PUT /asset/gateways/{moniker}`: Edit an existing gateway
+    6. `PUT /asset/gateways/{moniker}`: Edit an existing gateway
+    7. `POST /asset/gateways/{moniker}/transfer`: Transfer the ownership of the given gateway

 11. Query app version